nomind69/docker-containers/README.md

 A collection of docker-compose.yml files that I use to selfhost my applications.
 Feel free to use these as you see fit!

+Welcome to my GitHub repository!
+Here you will find an exquisite collection of docker-compose.yml files that can be used by anyone who wants to automate the process of spinning up some awesome Docker images.

+Before we dive in, I must remind you that this repository, like most things in life, comes with no guarantees.
+Use these files at your own risk, and if anything goes wrong, well... don't say I didn't warn you.

+Most, if not all, of the docker-compose.yml files you'll find here were written by other people who were kind enough to share them with me.
+I only edited them for personal fit.
+I am grateful for their contributions to the open-source community, and want to make sure credit is given where credit is due.

+The same applies for the docker images being used.

+Have fun exploring :-D

 # Services

 * [Bitwarden](Bitwarden/) - Password manager